jawahar273/practNLPTools-lite/README.rst

    Parser, which takes time.
 #.
 Easy to use.
 #.
 Platform Supported - Windows, Linux and Mac
 #.
-Automatic findes stanford parsing jar if it is present in install path.
+Automatic finds stanford parsing jar if it is present in install path[pntl].

 .. note::